Peppermint OS – A lightweight distribution to give new life to your old PC

 Select The Disk Where You Want To Install This OS

-Finally, select all the applications which you want to install (Make sure that you are connected to the internet if you select anything).
+Finally, select all the applications that you want to install (Make sure that you are connected to the internet if you select anything).
 Printing services, web browsers, and media players are all mentioned in this menu.
 I would recommend you to install Linux drivers and printing services from here at least.
 You can install the other packages after installation finishes as well.

 Create Username And Password